ixjlyons/pelican-ghp/README.md

 ```

 Point the browser of choice to `locahost:8000` to see the result.
 Now, when
-changing content, issue another `make html`  and reload the the site in the
+changing content, issue another `make html`  and reload the site in the
 browser.

 ### Pushing to GitHub Pages